RedPointGlobal/redpoint-rpi/README.md

 global:
   deployment:
     mode: demo
+    platform: selfhosted

 databases:
   operational:
     server_host: rpi-demo-mssql
     server_username: sa
+    # Password is auto-generated and stored in secret "rpi-demo-mode"
+    # Retrieve with: kubectl get secret rpi-demo-mode -n <namespace> -o jsonpath="{.data.DEMOMode_SQL_Password}" | base64 -d
-    server_password: ".RedPoint2021"
+    server_password: RETRIEVE_FROM_SECRET

-realtimeapi:
-  cacheProvider:
-    mongodb:
-      connectionString: mongodb://rpi-demo-mongodb:27017/Pulse
 ```

-The demo databases are ephemeral — data is lost when pods restart.
-Use `mode: standard` (the default) for persistent, external databases in production.
+The demo databases use `StatefulSet` with persistent volume claims (20 Gi for MSSQL, 10 Gi for MongoDB), so data survives pod restarts.
+The MSSQL `sa` password and MongoDB connection string are auto-generated and stored in the `rpi-demo-mode` Kubernetes Secret.
+However, they are single-replica with no backups or HA — use `mode: standard` (the default) with managed database services in production.

+See `deploy/values/demo/demo.yaml` for a complete demo overrides example.

 ### Configure Content Generation Tools